 An educational workshop provided to students as a result of specific sanctions.
 This workshop explores personal values, implicit bias and models of morality as it relates to decision-making.

 Office of Human Resources

 The Office of Human Resources offers a workshop on conflict management that focuses on recognizing and addressing various conflict situations.
-Class descriptions are published in the Office of Human Resources resource guide, and a schedule of upcoming classes is available in the ConnectCarolina training enrollment self-service tool.
-Campus community members may also call the Training & Talent Development unit for information at 919-962-2550.
+Class descriptions are published in the Office of Human Resources’ resource guide and a schedule of upcoming classes is available in ConnectCarolina training enrollment self-service tool.
+Campus community members may also call the Training and Talent Development unit for information at 919-962-2550.

 The University is also committed to assuring a healthy and safe working environment that is free from threats of workplace violence.
 Employee and Management Relations in the Office of Human Resources has in place specific Employee Threat Assessment and Response Team protocols which are activated in the event of actual or potential workplace violence incidents.
 Additionally, the Office of Human Resources is available to provide customized information sessions on the Violence in the Workplace policy as needed to campus departments.
 These sessions address topics including recognizing the warning signs of potential workplace violence and reporting suspicious incidents.
 Individuals may call Employee and Management Relations at 919-843-3444 for additional information.